brunch/typescript-brunch/README.md

 Adds TypeScript support to [brunch](http://brunch.io).

 ## Usage
-Install the plugin via npm with `npm install --save typescript-brunch`.
+Install the plugin via npm with `npm install --save brunch-typescript`.

 Or, do manual install: